irbisadm/irbisadm/README.md

 I'm a software engineer with 14 years of totall experience.
 Started with development banking software in Delphi 7.
 Then moved through ActionScript and PHP to current stack of Typescript for Vue.js/WebRTC apps.
 Have passion for reading RFC overnight.
 In the last couple of years I started planning frontend applications architecture and managing small team of 30 frontend developers.
 I still spend some time developing myself though.

-I'm really into experimenting with brand new and ongoing technologies - right now it is WebCodecs and WebTransport.
+I'm really into experimenting with brand new and ongoing technologies - right now it is WebCodecs, TensorFlow.js, and WebTransport.
 Previosly had practical experience with MediaStream Recording API, Intl, WebAR and WebUSB.

 I use my free time to help creating social media projects (in collaboration with charity fund [Nuzhna pomosh](https://nuzhnapomosh.ru/)) that educate people about HIV/AIDS, bullning, poverty and other terrible things.
 I do it because I believe in social journalism and its role in making our world a better place.
 Some of this projects got international awards: